 - Self-harm and harm to others, including suicide or homicide

-- Weakened immune system, so your body has a hard time resisting colds and other infections
+- Weakened immune system, so your body has a hard time resisting infections

 - Heart disease and other medical conditions